Job Interview Questions: Why did you leave this job? exercise

 3.

-A sentence which says you weren't the only person to be made redundant from a company, is
+A phrase used to make the interviewer aware that you weren't the only person to lose their job at the time from a company, is

 I was one of 30 staff who were made redundant: